funamizu-lab/Ishizu_et_al_2023/README.md

 ### 3. How to use

-  You can get access to the spike and behavioral data from the following link:
+  You can get access to the appropriate intermediate files (including the spike and behavioral data) from the following link:
   **https://doi.org/10.5281/zenodo.10881334**

 **[![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10881334.svg)](https://doi.org/10.5281/zenodo.10881334)**

-For the MATLAB code here to work, the above data including the appropriate intermediate files are needed.
+For the MATLAB code here to work,

 1. Please download the code files and the intermediate files
 2. Please set the path of the code files and the intermediate files in Matlab